- Proper Use of Name

 Frequently Asked Questions

-It covers additional information not included on this page.
 Additional information is available at the AmpleHarvest.org food pantry advice page.

 This 5 mniute video shows you how a food pantry registers at AmpleHarvest.org and how a gardener would use AmpleHarvest.org to find a food pantry.

-About Founder Gary Oppenheimer
+Additional Resources on Founder Gary Oppenheimer

 He has been named the 2014 Yahoo!
 News/ABC News Best Person, won the 2013 Encore Purpose Prize Fellowship, won the Points of Light Tribute, was named Yahoo! and ABC News